Joshmjc/odinRecipe/README.md

 # odinRecipe
-First recipe project for The Odin Project
+This is one of my first projects for The Odin Project.
+A simple recipe website to combine all of the things I have learnt so far about HTML.